PiCK

 Summary

-• AP reported that the US and Iran had reached an in-principle agreement on a ceasefire extension.
+• AP reported that the US and Iran had reached an in principle agreement to extend the ceasefire.

-• It said mediator nations are focused on crafting compromises on three issues: Iran's nuclear program, the Strait of Hormuz, and compensation for war damage.
+• Mediator nations are focused on crafting compromises on three issues before the ceasefire expires: Iran’s nuclear program, the Strait of Hormuz, and compensation for war damage.

 Forecast Trend Report by Period